 However, in the 1940s, Claude Shannon proved that to be completely secure, private-key systems need to use keys that are at least as long as the message to be encrypted.
-Moreover, symmetric encryption requires that a secure channel be used to exchange the key, which seriously diminishes the usefulness of this kind of encryption system.
+Moreover, symmetric encryption requires the use of a secure channel in order to exchange the key, which seriously diminishes the usefulness of this kind of encryption system.

-The main disadvantage of a secret-key cryptosystem is related to the exchange of keys.
-Symmetric encryption is based on the exchange of a secret (keys).
-The problem of key distribution therefore arises:
+The main disadvantage of a secret-key cryptosystem is related to the exchange of keys, making the following problem of key distribution arise: